unrealwork/atsd-use-cases/Expatriation_Q2/README.md

 ```

-Zooming in a bit to look at data over the last 5 years captures the repetition of this trend for this
+Reducing the timespan to look at data over the last 5 years captures the repetition of this trend for this
 period of time.
-Of the eighteen quarters included in this query, only six of them, roughly 33% percent showed negative growth for
+Of the eighteen quarters included in this query, only six of them, roughly 33% showed negative growth for
 this statistic.

 ### Conclusion